googollee/go-encoding/README.markdown

-Some encoding implement for Go
+Some encoding implement in Go
 ==============================

 - Iconv reader/writer, and converter